ashleysally00/small-business-ai-prompts/README.md

 - Indicate if changes were made (if sharing the original content)

 ## 🚧 Work in Progress
-This repository is actively being developed. ✏️ Core guides and templates are being added and refined regularly.
+This repository is actively being developed. ✏️ Core guides and templates are being added to and refined regularly.

 ---
 Created and maintained by Ashley Rice 👩‍💼 a passionate learner, creator, and an advocate for positive change. ✨